-5.106.
-Steam generator tubes are part of the reactor coolant pressure boundary and hence should be designed in accordance with the recommendations in paras 3.44, 3.107-3.115 and 5.4-5.11.
+5.106.Steam generator tubes are part of the reactor coolant pressure boundary and hence should be designed in accordance with the recommendations in paras.

 5.107.
-The steam generator tubes and the internal structures of the steam generators should be designed for the maximum stresses and most severe fatigue conditions expected to occur in operational states and in accident conditions without significant fuel degradation (e.g. should be designed to withstand loads from a loss of coolant accident and a main steam line break).
+The steam generator tubes and their internal structures should be designed for the maximum stresses and most severe fatigue conditions expected to occur in operational states and in accident conditions without significant fuel degradation (e.g. should be designed to withstand loads from a loss of coolant accident and a main steam line break).